owkin/benchmark_flamby/README.rst

     hint: See above for details.

-Unfortunately some of flamby dependencies still rely on old sklearn versions see _sklearndoc about ways to fix it.
+Unfortunately some of flamby dependencies still rely on old sklearn versions see `sklearn doc <https://github.com/scikit-learn/sklearn-pypi-package/>`_. about ways to fix it.
 So one way is to set the SKLEARN_ALLOW_DEPRECATED_SKLEARN_PACKAGE_INSTALL environment variable to True.
 On Linux do: